George Weare Braikenridge: Collections

-The main focus of Braikenridge's activity was his copy of William Barrett's History and Antiquities of the City of Bristol.
+Braikenridge's activity mainly focused on his copy of William Barrett's History and Antiquities of the City of Bristol.
 It was common then for possessors of such histories to extra-illustrate or "grangerise" them, that is, to collect additional illustrations to be interleaved with the text.
 The items that Braikenridge collected for this purpose were eventually sufficient to fill 36 portfolios.
-They included a wide variety of printed, engraved and written materials and assorted ephemera.
-Braikenridge's copy of Barrett's book together with this interleaved collection is in the Bristol Central Library.
+They included various printed, engraved, and written materials and assorted ephemera.
+Braikenridge's copy of Barrett's book and this interleaved collection are in the Bristol Central Library.

 He had a further collection of over 1400 drawings and watercolours of Bristol landscapes and buildings, which he also organised in line with the chapters of Barrett's book.
-He commissioned many of these drawings from local artists; over two-thirds of them from Hugh O'Neill, Thomas Leeson Scrase Rowbotham and Joseph Manning.
-Others were mainly from Samuel Jackson, James Johnson, Edward Cashin, George William Delamotte, John Eden and Marcus Holmes, although around 40 artists are represented in total.
+He commissioned many of these drawings from local artists; over two-thirds of them from Hugh O'Neill, Thomas Leeson Scrase Rowbotham, and Joseph Manning.
+Others were mainly from Samuel Jackson, James Johnson, Edward Cashin, George William Delamotte, John Eden, and Marcus Holmes, although around 40 artists are represented.
 This collection is in the Bristol Museum.

-In addition to the collection organised around Barrett's book, Braikenridge obtained more watercolours by Samuel Jackson, oil paintings and watercolours by Francis Danby and drawings by Samuel Hieronymus Grimm.
+In addition to the collection organised around Barrett's book, Braikenridge obtained more watercolours by Samuel Jackson, oil paintings and watercolours by Francis Danby, and drawings by Samuel Hieronymus Grimm.
 The paintings by Danby were atmospheric rather than topographical.

 Braikenridge had a similar but smaller collection for Somerset, created in the 1830s and based around his extra-illustration of John Collinson's History and Antiquities of the County of Somerset.
-For this the drawings were mainly commissioned from the local artist William Walter Wheatley.
+For this, the drawings were mainly commissioned from the local artist William Walter Wheatley.
 This collection is held by the Museum of Somerset, Taunton.

 Braikenridge was also a collector of fossils.
-Among his specimens were the head of an ichthyosaur, which he retrieved in 1813 from a quarry in Keynsham, Somerset, and an ammonite fossil which he discovered at Dundry, Somerset and which has been named after him: Normannites braikenridgii.
+Among his specimens were the head of an ichthyosaur, which he retrieved in 1813 from a quarry in Keynsham, Somerset, and an ammonite fossil, which he discovered at Dundry, Somerset, and which has been named after him: Normannites braikenridgii.
 His collection was known to the geologist William Daniel Conybeare.
-As well as being a Fellow of the Society of Antiquaries he was also a Fellow of the Geological Society.
+He was also a fellow of the Society of Antiquaries and the Geological Society.